gyan-shrestha/gyanendrashrestha.github.io/_pages/about.md

 Resreach
 ------
 I'm interested in NLP, embeddings, deep leraning, generative AI, and Large Language Moddels.
-My currect reserach focus on developing deep learning embedding models for tabular data understanding to aid table search and data fusion.
+My currect research focus on developing deep learning embedding models for tabular data understanding to aid table search and data fusion.
 I have published reserach in esteemed conferences like EDBT and AAAI.

 News
 ------